Nebraska Counseling License Requirements

 How to Become a Counselor in Nebraska

 To become a professional counselor in Nebraska, you will need to meet the educational standards set by the state and become licensed.
-Many types of counseling licenses require a master’s degree, exam, and other work experience requirements.
+Most types of counseling licenses require possessing a master’s degree, passing an exam, and gaining work experience.
 Many schools in Nebraska offer counseling programs designed for the state’s licensure process, though degrees completed out-of-state may also qualify you for licensure.
 If you already hold a license in another state and are looking to practice in Nebraska, visit our Counseling License Reciprocity Guide.

 1. Choose which area of counseling you’d like to pursue.